prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 });
 {% endhighlight %}

-Optionally, if you chose to use one of the existing Prebid.org members as your server host, you can also use the following type of configuration:
+Optionally, if you chose to use one of the existing Prebid.org members as your server host, you can also use the defaultVendor property.
+This property represents the vendor's default settings for the s2sConfi.
+When used, these settings will be automatically populated to the s2sConfig, saving the need to individually list out all data points.

+These defaults can still be overridden by simply including the property with the value you want in the config.
+The following example represents the bare minimum configuration required when using the defaultVendor option:

 {% highlight js %}
 var pbjs = pbjs || {};